-The Cannon Beach History Center & Museum celebrates its fourteenth year of opening the doors to grand beach homes, historic cottages, and architectural wonders of your favorite coastal town.
+For over a decade the Cannon Beach History Center & Museum has welcomed visitors from all over the Pacific Northwest and beyond to tour vintage homes, historic inns, and architectural wonders of your favorite coastal town.
 Over the years the tour has received accolades from Oregon Home Magazine, Sunset Magazine, The Oregonian, Seattle Times, Oregon Coast Magazine, among others.

-Following the tour, attendees are invited to the Cannon Beach Chamber Hall for a post-tour celebration from 6:00 p.m. – 8:00 p.m. with wine, live music, and hors d’oeuvres prepared by Sweet Charity.
-Local libations will be flowing thanks to Fort George Brewery.
-Local favorite, Thistle & Rose will provide music that will get you off your feet and dancing.
 Each year, as part of this popular fundraiser the Museum raffles of a locally hand-crafted piece of art and this year is no exception.
-This year, the raffle includes a painting by Cannon Beach artist, Jeffrey Hull, a beautiful vase by the artists of Icefire Glassworks, and much more!
-Raffle tickets are just five dollars.
+This year, the raffle includes a print by local artist, Stirling Gorsuch, a beautiful vase by the artists of Icefire Glassworks, and much more!
 The highly anticipated quilt raffle will take place at 7:00 p.m.
+Raffle tickets are one for $5, three for $10 or seven for $20.
+Tickets for the raffle can be purchased over the phone (503-436-9301), at the Museum, or through the online gift shop.

 Here is a look back at some of the great memories from a few previous years.
 More pictures and memories to come!